CHSPE Test Preparation

 How to Succeed in Passing the CHSPE

 Taking the CHSPE is also a task.
-Success in this task would be achieved if you are able to pass the CHSPE.
+Success in this would be achieved if you are able to pass it.
 You can achieve this success only with meticulous planning and a detailed understanding of the aim that has to be accomplished.
-The two important aspects of preparing to succeed in the task, taking the CHSPE, can be elaborated upon as follows:
+The two important aspects of preparing to succeed in the test, can be elaborated upon as follows:

 - Set an aim for yourself

 You can prepare yourself and accomplish success in passing the CHSPE only if you are clear about the exact target that you have to achieve.
-The target in this case would be the minimum scores that are required for passing the CHSPE.
-This calls for a detailed understanding of the scoring procedure and the scores that are required for passing the CHSPE.
+The target in this case would be the minimum scores that are required for passing it.
+This calls for a detailed understanding of the scoring procedure and the scores that are required for passing the test.
 The CHSPE consists of two test sections and the passing scores for each of the test sections are

 - English-language Arts Section: This test section consists of two subtests both of which have to be passed for passing this test section.